Tshepo Ntsane

 - Thesis title: Economic development and environmental quality: A case for Sub-Saharan Africa

-- Supervisors: Dr Richard Itaman, Dr Eric Kemp-Benedict, Dr Noleen Chikowore, Dr James Van Alstine
+- Supervisors: Dr Richard Itaman, Dr. Eric J. Kemp-Benedict, Dr Noleen Chikowore, Dr James Van Alstine

 Profile

-I am a first year part-time PhD student in the School of Earth and Environment at the University of Leeds.
+I am a first year part-time PGR in the School of Earth, Environment, and Sustainability at the University of Leeds.
 I completed a MPhil in Business Management International Business (with distinction) in 2023, and my research topic was Factor endowments as predictors of bilateral trade flows between countries.
 I also completed an MBA in 2021, and my research topic was Evaluating the impact of state-owned development finance institutions in stimulating job creation and economic growth in South Africa.
 My undergraduate qualification is a Bachelor of Science in Engineering in Chemical Engineering (with honours) completed in 2009.

 Research interests

-Sustainable and transition finance, climate change mitigation and Paris Agreement, just energy transition, and sustainable economic policy
+Climate change mitigation, Paris Agreement, just energy transition, and sustainable economic policy

 Qualifications